DMGT-TECH/the-usher-demoresource/README.md

-# Test Resource Server: Math Service
+# The Usher: Demo Backend Resource Server

 This is a backend resource that does simple arithmetic for a client that is authorized by The Usher.